• Home

 If desired, warm each brownie in the microwave for 5-10 seconds prior to eating; be careful not to burn your mouth.

-If you want them warmer and softer, heat each brownie for 5-10 seconds in the microwave after taking them out of the foil.
+If desired, heat each brownie for 5-10 seconds in the microwave.
 Be careful not to burn your mouth.

 The crisp outer shell of chocolate cake holds bak the fudge interior of this brownie square.